 Day 1 – Holland, Michigan – Our coach heads north into the “Great Lakes State” of Michigan to overnight in Holland.

-Day 2 – Frederick Meijer Gardens – Windmill Island – After an included breakfast, we visit Frederick Meijer Gardens, a five-story glass enclosure housing exotic plants from around the world.
-Also featured are over 70 bronze sculptures by international artists, including Leonardo da Vinci’s 24-foot horse.
+Day 2 – Frederick Meijer Gardens – Windmill Island – After an included breakfast, we visit Frederik Meijer Gardens, one of the most visited art museums in the US.
+The gardens and park include a five-story tropical conservatory housing exotic plants from around the world.
+Also featured are bronze sculptures from international artists, including Leonardo da Vinci’s 24-foot horse.
 This afternoon, we visit Windmill Island, which features canals, a drawbridge, and a miniature Dutch village.
-Extensive tulip gardens surround the park’s main feature, De Zwaan, a 1780’s operating windmill from the Netherlands.
+Extensive gardens surround the park’s main feature, De Zwaan, a 1780’s operating windmill from the Netherlands.
 Overnight same hotel.

-Day 3 – White River Light Station – Silver Lake Dune Buggy – Traverse City, Michigan – After an included breakfast, we travel the shores of Lake Michigan and see the historic White River Light Station.
+Day 3 – White River Light Station – Silver Lake Dune Buggy – Traverse City, MI – After an included breakfast, we travel the shores of Lake Michigan and see the historic White River Light Station.
 Built in 1875, the lighthouse has been converted into a museum containing artifacts of Great Lakes nautical history.
-We continue to Silver Lake, where we will take a thrilling dune buggy ride across the Sahara desert-like sand dunes created by the Ice Age that formed the Great Lakes.
-We overnight in Traverse City.
+We continue to Silver Lake, where we will take a thrilling dune buggy ride across the Sahara Desert-like sand dunes created by the Ice Age that formed the Great Lakes.
+Overnight in Traverse City.

 Day 4 – Charlevoix Mushroom Houses – Michigan Lighthouse Cruise – After an included breakfast, we depart for a scenic drive to Charlevoix in Northern Michigan.
-We meet our local step-on guide for a tour that takes us through the city of Charlevoix past the famous Mushroom Houses built by architect Earl Young.
-These fairytale-like “Hobbit houses” are known world-wide and can only be seen in the town of Charlevoix.
+We meet our local step on guide for a tour that takes us through the city and past the famous Mushroom Houses built by architect Earl Young.
+These fairy-tale like “Hobbit houses” are known world-wide and can only be seen in the town of Charlevoix.
 After lunch on our own, we’ll take a captivating Lighthouse Cruise.
 We’ll be treated to awe-inspiring views of five Lake Michigan lighthouses, while taking in the stunning coastline views.
-Our expert guide will share with us history and maritime lore of shipwrecks, navigation methods, and fascinating historical accounts of these guardians of the Great Lakes.
-We overnight in Mackinaw City, Michigan.
+Our expert guide will share with us the history and maritime lore of shipwrecks, navigation methods, and fascinating historical accounts of these guardians of the Great Lakes.
+Overnight in Mackinaw City, MI.

-Day 5 – Presque Isle Light Station – Frankenmuth, Michigan – After an included breakfast, we drive along Michigan’s eastern border to view Presque Isle Light Station.
-The 1840 Lighthouse is one of the oldest on the Great Lakes and 1870 Lighthouse is the tallest light on the Great Lakes that the public may climb.
-The Keeper’s House has been restored as a visitors’ center, gift shop, and museum.
-We continue to Frankenmuth, to overnight.
+Day 5 – Presque Isle Light Station – Frankenmuth, MI – After an included breakfast, we drive along Michigan’s eastern border to view Presque Isle Light Station.
+The 1840 Lighthouse is one of the oldest on the Great Lakes and the tallest that the public may climb.
+The 1905 Keeper’s House has been restored as a visitors’ center, gift shop, and museum.
+We continue to Frankenmuth to overnight.
 Dinner is included this evening.

 Day 6 – Home – After an included breakfast, we journey back home with memories of Northern Michigan’s natural beauty and historic lighthouses.